xbrowsersync/api/README.md

   ```

   Save and exit, then log out and back in again.

+### If exposing your service to the public it is recommended you also perform the following steps

-  3. (If exposing your service to the public) Add a Scheduled Task (Windows) or CRON job (Ubuntu/Linux) to clear stale sync data that has not been accessed in a while.
+  3. Add a Scheduled Task (Windows) or CRON job (Ubuntu/Linux) to clear stale sync data that has not been accessed in a while.
 The task should run daily with the following command:

   - Windows: